 Here’s the Problem…

-intended to protect us when we were young – as well as
+intended to protect us when we were young,

 – Richard Pavek, SHEN’s Developer

 Most of us carry wounds today from earlier experiences.
-Many of us have had physical trauma such as accidents, injuries, or surgery, suffered from traumatic births or childhoods, lost loved ones or have had abusive relationships.
+Many of us have had physical trauma such as accidents, injuries, or surgery, suffered from traumatic births, painful childhoods, lost loved ones or have had abusive relationships.

-Many of us have worked very hard to understand the past events that shape our current responses to life, only to find that learning the origin of our feelings does not usually free us, and we still have to deal with old emotional reactions that keep being triggered.
-We are all familiar with finding ourselves or others being “out of control”, “exploding in a fit of rage”, “in the grip of fear”, “numbing out”, “overwhelmed by grief” or “reacting just like my parents did.”
+Many of us have worked very hard to understand the past events that shape our current responses to life, only to find that learning the origin of our feelings does not usually free us from them.
+Inevitably, we still have to deal with old emotional reactions that keep being triggered.
+We are all familiar with finding ourselves or others being “out of control” – “exploding in a fit of rage” – “in the grip of fear” – “numbing out” – “overwhelmed by grief” or “reacting just like my parents did.”

-Until and unless the original underlying emotions are completed and released, these habitual defensive reactions continue to function as the dominant factor in how we relate, how we feel, and how we live our lives today.
+Until and unless the original underlying emotions are completed and released, these habitual defensive reactions continue to function as the dominant factor in how we relate, how we feel, how we choose to live our lives now, and how we prepare for the future.
 It is these buried, trapped, incomplete emotional episodes, birthed in our past and still held in our bodies, which drive us to think, say, feel and/or do things we later deeply regret.

 Interestingly, much of what appears to be dysfunctional behavior is actually our inner self attempting to exacerbate our painful emotions in intense attempts to throw off these damaging internal contractions, and heal.